NitzanC07/after-school-web/readme.md

-Lesson 3: Lists
+# Lesson 3: Lists

+## What we will learn in thie lesson?

-- Unordered list
+- Unordered list.
-- Ordered list
+- Ordered list.
 - Parent-children relationship of element.
+- Nested lists.